tangalangak23/fraudTweets/README.md

-# !
-This is a development build, use at your own risk !

 # Fraud Detection for twitter
 The purpose of this program is to detect fraud on twitter.
 It does this by targeting a specific companies handle (for example @sprint).
 It then will read any twitter user that complains to @sprint and begins monitoring for people responding to that tweet that are offering help.
 If they are not an official supported account then they are marked as fraudulent.